-If the FDA does not conclude that D-PLEX satisfies the requirements under Section 505(b)(2) of the FFDCA, or Section 505(b)(2), or if we are unable to utilize the hybrid application pathway in the European Union, or if the requirements are not as we expect, the approval pathway for D-PLEX will likely take significantly longer, cost significantly more and entail significantly greater complications and risks than anticipated, and in either case may not be successful.
+If the FDA does not conclude that D-PLEX ${100}$ satisfies the requirements under Section 505(b)(2) of the FFDCA, or Section 505(b)(2), or if we are unable to utilize the hybrid application pathway in the European Union, or if the requirements are not as we expect, the approval pathway for D-PLEX ${100}$ will likely take significantly longer, cost significantly more and entail significantly greater complications and risks than anticipated, and in either case may not be successful.

-We intend to utilize the FDA's Section 505(b)(2) regulatory pathway, and the hybrid application pathway in the European Union, which is analogous to the Section 505(b)(2) pathway, to seek NDA approval for D-PLEX for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery in the future.
+We intend to utilize the FDA's Section 505(b)(2) regulatory pathway, and the hybrid application pathway in the European Union, which is analogous to the Section 505(b)(2) pathway, to seek NDA approval for D-PLEX100.
 The Drug Price Competition and Patent Term Restoration Act of 1984, also known as the Hatch-Waxman Act, added Section 505(b)(2) to the FFDCA.
-Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant, and for which the applicant has not received a right of reference or use from the person by or for whom the investigations were conducted, which we believe could expedite the development program for D-PLEX by potentially decreasing the amount of preclinical and clinical data that we would need to generate in order to obtain FDA approval.
-However, while we believe that D-PLEX is a reformulation of an already-approved drug and, therefore, will be eligible for submission of an NDA under Section 505(b)(2), the FDA may disagree and determine that D-PLEX is not eligible for review under such regulatory pathway.
+Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant, and for which the applicant has not received a right of reference or use from the person by or for whom the investigations were conducted, which we believe could expedite the development program for D-PLEX ${100}$ by potentially decreasing the amount of preclinical and clinical data that we would need to generate in order to obtain FDA approval.
+However, while we believe that D-PLEX ${100}$ is a reformulation of an already-approved drug and, therefore, will be eligible for submission of an NDA under Section 505(b)(2), the FDA may disagree and determine that D-PLEX ${100}$ is not eligible for review under such regulatory pathway.

 If we are unable to pursue these regulatory pathways as anticipated, we may need to conduct additional preclinical experiments and clinical trials, provide additional data and information and meet additional standards for regulatory approval.
-If this were to occur, the time and financial resources required to obtain FDA approval for D-PLEX, and complications and risks associated with D-PLEX, would likely increase significantly.
+If this were to occur, the time and financial resources required to obtain FDA approval for D-PLEX ${100}$, and complications and risks associated with D-PLEX ${100}$, would likely increase significantly.
 Moreover, inability to pursue the Section 505(b)(2) or similar regulatory pathway could result in new competitive products reaching the market more quickly than our product candidates, which would likely harm our competitive position and prospects.
-Even if we are allowed to pursue the Section 505(b)(2) or similar regulatory pathway, D-PLEX may not receive the requisite approvals for commercialization, and there is no guarantee the 505(b)(2) or similar pathway would ultimately lead to faster product development or earlier approval.
+Even if we are allowed to pursue the Section 505(b)(2) or similar regulatory pathway, D-PLEX ${100}$ may not receive the requisite approvals for commercialization, and there is no quarantee the 505(b)(2) or similar pathway would ultimately lead to faster product development or earlier approval.